U.N. experts urge Singapore to halt Malaysian's execution | Law-Order

 U.N. experts urge Singapore to halt Malaysian's execution

 A group of U.N. human rights experts have appealed to Singapore to halt an execution scheduled this week of a Malaysian who smuggled drugs into the city-state, on the grounds that he has intellectual disabilities.
+Nagaenthran Dharmalingam, 33, is scheduled to be hanged on Wednesday, but the court stayed his execution pending an appeal to be heard on Tuesday.

+A group of U.N. human rights experts have appealed to Singapore to halt an execution scheduled this week of a Malaysian who smuggled drugs into the city-state, on the grounds that he has intellectual disabilities.

-Nagaenthran Dharmalingam, 33, is scheduled to be hanged on Wednesday, but the court stayed his execution https://reut.rs/3D2UuUD pending an appeal to be heard on Tuesday.
-Singapore has some of the world's toughest laws on drugs.
+Nagaenthran Dharmalingam, 33, is scheduled to be hanged on Wednesday, but the court stayed his execution pending an appeal to be heard on Tuesday.
+The court had earlier dismissed an argument that hanging Nagaenthran would violate Singapore's constitution because he was intellectually challenged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)